gethub7786/ecommerce/README.md

 * **Keystone** - contacts the SOAP web service with the provided account and security key.
 Full or incremental inventory can be downloaded.
 The update option uses `GetInventoryUpdates` for per-warehouse quantities.
 * **CWR** - downloads the CSV feed and optionally merges a SKU mapping.
 A force full inventory option resets the timestamp to 1970.
-* **Seawide** - connects to the FTP server and retrieves inventory files.
-Both incremental and full inventory files can be downloaded via FTP.
+* **Seawide** - can retrieve inventory through a SOAP API using account credentials or fall back to FTP downloads.
+The SOAP mode uses `GetInventoryFull` and `GetInventoryUpdates` for full or incremental data.

 Keystone and Seawide support optional FTP credentials.
 Provide `ftp_host`, `ftp_user`, `ftp_password`, `ftp_port` and `ftp_protocol` through the menu and use **Test Connection** to verify access.
 The protocol can be `ftp` or `ftps` (implicit or explicit TLS).
+For Seawide SOAP access, also supply `account_number` and `api_key`.

 All suppliers now include utilities to test their connection and download a vendor catalog.
 Catalogs are stored under `automation_tool/data/catalogs` and can